Unity-Technologies/com.unity.webrtc/Plugin~/README_EN.md

 ## Developing environment

-Install dependencies libraries to make developing environment.
+Install dependencies to make development environment.

-### How to install dependencies libraries (Windows)
+### How to install dependencies (Windows)

 On windows, [chocolatey](https://chocolatey.org/) is used to install.